Mihir Bose: Early career

 He started his journalistic career at LBC Radio, before writing for the Sunday Times.
 He gave up accountancy in 1978 to become a full-time journalist concentrating on business journalism but also writing about sport.
 He moved from business journalism to investigative sports reporting in the 1990s, editing the Inside Track column for the Sunday Times.
 He moved to the Daily Telegraph in 1995, where he started the paper's Inside Sports column.

 BBC

 He left the Telegraph to become the BBC's sports editor in October 2006.

 Bose has also presented on radio and television, including BBC Radio 4's Financial World Tonight, the South Asia Report on the BBC World Service and What the Papers Say for Channel 4.

 His output as the BBC's head sports writer included a regular blog on the Corporation's website.

 On 4 August 2009, Bose resigned from the BBC for personal reasons.
-It was reported that Bose was unhappy with the forthcoming move of the BBC Sports Department from London to Manchester, which would have required him to relocate.
+It was reported that Bose was unhappy with the forthcoming move of the BBC Sport Department from London to Manchester, which would have required him to relocate.
 He was replaced as Sports Editor by David Bond.